margaretmf/margaretmf.github.io/resume.md

 * Helped children improve their reading skills and abilities to support them reaching grade level expectations
 * Entered data for all current and exited students into a system to contribute to a data-driven approach
 * Received training on topics related to diversity, equity, and inclusion to contribute to a more inclusive school system
+* Engaged in educational opportunities like learning about the history of the Norfolk Botanical Gardens and the history of a Baptist church in Williamsburg, VA, where Martin Luther King, Jr. once spoke

 ###	FORKIDS
 Volunteer Data Analyst | August-December 2023